DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Abstract

 \section{Abstract}

-Deep learning models have shown impressive results in a variety of time series forecasting tasks, where modeling the conditional distribution of the future given the past is the essence.
+Deep learning has shown impressive results in a variety of time series forecasting tasks, where modeling the conditional distribution of the future given the past is the essence.
 However, when this conditional distribution is non-stationary, it poses challenges for these models to learn consistently and to predict accurately.
 In this work, we propose a new method to model non-stationary conditional distributions over time by clearly decoupling stationary conditional distribution modeling from non-stationary dynamics modeling.
-Our method is based on a Bayesian dynamic model that can adapt to conditional distribution changes and a deep conditional distribution model that can handle large multivariate time series using a factorized output space.
-Our experimental results on synthetic and popular public datasets show that our model can adapt to non-stationary time series better than state-of-the-art deep learning solutions.
+Our method is based on a Bayesian dynamic model that can adapt to conditional distribution changes and a deep conditional distribution model that handles multivariate time series using a factorized output space.
+Our experimental results on synthetic and real-world datasets show that our model can adapt to non-stationary time series better than state-of-the-art deep learning solutions.